Nautilus ellipticals are built by the same people that first brought you the Bowflex home gym years ago.

 Once geared towards the high end market and competing with companies like Precor and Life Fitness, current Nautilus ellipticals are now mid-priced machines, ranging in price from $849 to $1,299, but you can usually get them on sale for much less than that.

-Currently you have the E614, the E616 and the new E618 elliptical trainers.
+Currently you have the E614, the E616 and the newer E618 elliptical trainers.

-The step-up E616 gives you 25 resistance levels, motorized incline, a 20" stride, 29 workout programs and a blue-backlit DualTrack LCD display.
+The step-up Nautilus E616 gives you 25 resistance levels, motorized incline up to 10 degrees, a 22 lb. flywheel, 29 workout programs and a more advanced blue-backlit DualTrack LCD display.
 The E616 also features Bluetooth wireless technology and is telemetry enabled for wireless heart rate monitoring.

-Both models can be synced to My Fitness Pal and other health apps via Nautilus Connect, so you can monitor your workout progress and set goals for yourself.
+Both the E616 and E618 can be synced to My Fitness Pal and other health apps via Nautilus Connect, so you can monitor your workout progress and set goals for yourself.

 The less popular E514c elliptical (recently discontinued) is the entry level machine, with a fixed 18" stride, 16 resistance levels, 20 workout programs and basic LCD display.
 You can pedal forwards or backwards, and also utilize the Nautilus Connect capability.